 Here’s some legal jargon you might encounter in a self-storage contract and what the terms mean in plain language:

-- Lien on personal property: A lien means that if you don’t pay your bill, the facility owner can hold your stored property and eventually sell it, said Jeffrey Greenberger, an attorney who practices self-storage law in Cincinnati.
+- Lien on personal property: A lien means that if you don’t pay your bill, the facility owner can hold your stored property and eventually sell it at a storage auction, said Jeffrey Greenberger, an attorney who practices self-storage law in Cincinnati.
 Self-storage liens are governed by laws in almost every state.

-- Release of liability: Most contracts require you to agree that the landlord is not responsible if your belongings are damaged or if you are hurt at the facility.
+- Release of liability waiver: Most contracts require you to agree to a waiver that says the landlord is not responsible if your belongings are damaged or if you are hurt at the facility.
 “Releases of liability apply to negligence—for example, if a mouse got into your unit and chewed up your couch or you slammed a door on your hand, but they don’t apply to intentional conduct—for example, if a facility manager threw your stuff out in the rain or punched you in the face”, Greenberger said.

 - Indemnification: This is one of the most misunderstood concepts in self-storage contracts, Greenberger said.
 It means that if the tenant does something that results in a claim against the facility, the tenant or their insurance company will defend the facility and pay any judgment against it.
 “Let’s say a plumber picks up some toilets from his unit, backs up his van, and hits and kills another tenant, Mrs. Smith.
 The Smith family probably will sue the plumber and the self-storage facility”, Greenberger said.
 Under indemnification, the plumber’s insurance company would settle both claims.